johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * A written tutorial showing how to buy Eth on Kraken using Dollars [is found here](https://etherbasics.com/the-tutorials/buy-ether-on-kraken/)
 * A video showing how to buy IOTAs on Binance using Eth [is found here](https://www.youtube.com/watch?v=GEd1G9Mw4Fc)
 * You don't even need a tutorial because customer support is very good with both companies.

+#### Send IOTAs to address a
-* Once you I have purchased IOTAs on binance, you can send them to your to the address at index 0 which was made with **seed a**.
+* Once you have purchased IOTAs on binance, send them to your address at index 0 which was made with **seed a**.
 * Lets call this **address a0**
 * First send a very small amount of IOTA to **address a0**

-#### This is as far as I have worked so far.
-#### The stuff below is unorganized material for the tutorial.

-* A short tutorial of how to buy IOTAs on [binance](https://www.binance.com/en) will go here.
-* A short tutorial of how to send IOTAs from binance to your new address will go here.
+* Follow the directions on Binance to accomplish this.
+* You could just leave your IOTAs in your Binance account
+* In that case, your IOTAs are in an address controlled by a seed which is in the posession of Binance.
+* All you have is a password to your account and a promise that you can have your IOTAs went you ask for them.
+* The are risks as follows:
+  * If Binance gets hacked you loose your IOTAs.
+  * If Binance mismanages your account you loose your IOTAs.
+  * If Binance steals your account you loose your IOTAs.
+  * If the goverment forces Binance to confiscate your account you loose your IOTAs.
+* Also, at the time of this writing, Binance charges .5 MIOTAs for each outgoing transaction whereas outgoing transactions are free when you send them from an account that you control.
+* Once your IOTAs are in an address that you control, you can start to do interesting things like:
+  * Buy and sell goods and services from humans and machines.
+  * Buy and sell computing power, and information on the Internet of Things,
+  * Use smart contracts to automate your business,
+  * Use multisignature wallets for an added layer of security,

 #### Find a Healthy Computer on the Tangle To Use For Checking the Balance of Your New Address
 * There are computers all over the planet which maintain a record of all the addresses and their balances on the IOTA Tangle.
 * They all talk to each other to ensuring that they all have the same information and that the information is correct.